mantasmacionis/ccDevLabs/Lab1/README.md

 ## Description

-Lab1, an introductory lab.
-Covers the use of semaphores, A simple renezvous and a simple mutual exclusion.
-Also an introduction to Makefiles and doxygen
+Lab 1 is an introductory laboratory exercise, focusing on the utilization of semaphores.
+It includes practical demonstrations of a basic rendezvous and mutual exclusion.
+Additionally, the lab offers an introduction to the usage of Makefiles and Doxygen for documentation purposes.

 ### License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. - visit the http://creativecommons.org/licenses/by-nc-sa/4.0/ page for details.